Katie Haun: Venture capital

 In 2017, Haun joined Coinbase as its first independent board member and served through the company's listing as the first publicly-traded crypto company.
 She left the board in 2024 after serving for seven years.

 In 2018, she joined Andreessen Horowitz as a general partner.
 She co-led the firm's crypto franchise and helped guide Andreessen Horowitz in the field of cryptocurrency.

 In addition to Coinbase, Haun has served on the boards of crypto and tech companies including cybersecurity platform HackerOne.
 She was included on Bloomberg's 2022 list of "50 People Who Defined Global Business."
 Haun is also a lifetime member of the Council on Foreign Relations.

 Haun Ventures

 In March 2022, Haun launched her own venture capital firm, Haun Ventures, with a $1.5 billion fund, the largest fund ever raised by a solo venture capitalist.
 The firm focuses on crypto startups and its portfolio includes companies like Bridge and Chainalysis.

+In 2026, Haun Ventures closed $1 billion across two new funds, bringing total assets under management to $2.5 billion.